Variograms

 Theoretical variograms

-We provide various theoretical variogram models from the literature, which can be combined with ellipsoid distances to model geometric anisotropy and combined with scalars or matrix coefficients to express multivariate relations.
+We provide various theoretical variograms from the literature, which can be combined with ellipsoid distances to model geometric anisotropy and with scalars or matrix coefficients to express multivariate relations.
+Please check the Functions section for more details.

 In an intrinsic isotropic model, the variogram is only a function of the distance between any two given points $\p_1,\p_2 \in \R^m$: